itsmishra19/activity-bot/readme.md

 # About

-An open-source discord-bot template which used Discord.js v13
+An open-source discord-bot to create activities like youtube-together using discord.js v13

 # Features